casindra/casindra/README.md

 # Chad Asindraza

 M.A.
-Economics candidate at UNLV focused on analytics, forecasting, econometrics, and applied decision support.
+Economics candidate at UNLV building projects in analytics, forecasting, econometrics, and applied decision support.

 ## Skills
 - Python